CaiMiao/splatoon-2-schinese-patch/README.md

 # splatoon-2-schinese-patch
-based on 5.3.1 japanese string
+based on
+- Splatoon 2 (Ver.
+5.5.0) Japanese string
+- Splatoon 3 (Ver.
+1.1.2) S. Chinese string

-kuriimu format
+kuriimu xml format

-localization part released under cc-by-nc-sa 3.0
+original part of localization released under cc-by-nc-sa 3.0

+Some of materials may be copyrighted by Nintendo and respective owners.